rontsoran/BloodPressure/README.md

-# Blood Pressure Monitoring System - README2
+# Blood Pressure Monitoring System - README

 ## Overview
 This SQL-based blood pressure monitoring system is designed to track patient vital signs before and after surgery, with advanced risk assessment capabilities for identifying patients at risk of major heart attacks.